Puncak Jaya (Carstensz Pyramid): The 7th Summit is a tough climb

-- #1 in Indonesia
+- #1 highest in Indonesia

-- #7 in South East Asia
+- #7 highest in South East Asia

 Climbing Puncak Jaya Indonesia - Natural Form and History

-Climbing Puncak Jaya Indonesia - Geological history
+Natural Puncak Jaya Indonesia - Natural history

 Puncak Jaya is the highest mountain in Indonesia and the tallest summit in Mount Jayawijaya group, which is part of the Sudirman Range situated in the province of Papua.
 It was created by an oblique collision between the Australian and Pacific plates in the late Miocene Melanasian Orogeny and is made up of middle Miocene limestone.

-Climbing Puncak Jaya Indonesia - Modern climbing history
+Natural Puncak Jaya Indonesia - Climbing history

-Climbing Puncak Jaya Indonesia - Current popularity as a climbing destination
+Natural Puncak Jaya Indonesia - Current status

-Climbing Puncak Jaya Indonesia - Overall Assessment
+Climbing Puncak Jaya Indonesia - Climbing Experience

-Despite having the lowest elevation among the Seven Summits, the Puncak Jaya climb has the highest technical rating.
+Despite having the lowest elevation among the “Seven Summits,” the Puncak Jaya climb has one of the highest technical rating.
 This is a climb for seasoned mountaineers and peak-bagging enthusiasts.
 Getting to the base camp by helicopter can save you around 4-5 days of trekking through dense forests and incessant rains.
-Even after that the standard route to climb is up the north face and along the summit ridge which is an all rock surface.
+Even after that the standard route to climb is up the north face and along the summit ridge, which is an all rock surface.